esraa-tarakhan/city-cab/README.md

 ->add permissions to  mainfest.xml file .
 ->if you use AVD set loaction for emulator.
 ->ask user permission using  widget .
--> "google" word must appear over the map .for google play puplish.
+-> "*google*" word must appear over the map .for google play puplish.

 #### to get readable adress from credintial
 ->Enaple grocoding API from here